Building from scratch is like laying the foundation to your home. Done incorrectly, it's just a matter of time before the whole thing crumbles.

 Building Content Websites

-This would be the last type of website I would recommend building because there is no business model behind a true content website.
+This would be the last type of website we would recommend building because there is no business model behind a true content website.
 The only thing content sites have going for them is that if they create enough of a following (traffic) they can sell advertising or promote things as an affiliate.
-If is the key word because you will need be prepared to write a lot of unique material to get any considerable amount of traffic with which you can make money.
+“If” is the key word because you will need be prepared to write a lot of unique material to get any considerable amount of traffic with which you can make money.

-Unless you have a domain that gets a ton of type-in or organic traffic, I would stay away from building pure content websites unless you have a clear plan for monetization.
+Unless you have a domain that gets a ton of type-in or organic traffic, we would stay away from building pure content websites unless you have a clear plan for monetization.
 Having said that, all the news and celebrity/gossip sites would fall under this category.

 Website Building Software

 Once you’ve determined the type of site you wish to create, finding the right software is next.
-If you know HTML (or don’t mind learning), I would hands down recommend purchasing Dreamweaver from Adobe.
+If you know HTML (or don’t mind learning), we would hands down recommend purchasing Dreamweaver from Adobe.
 This is what professional web developers use to build websites, and there are some great resources, books and websites teaching HTML, CSS, and all the other 3-4 letter acronyms related to building websites.
-One website that I especially like for learning just about anything you need to know online is Lynda.com.
+One website that we especially like for learning just about anything you need to know online is Lynda.com.

-What Else Can You Teach About Building Websites In 2010?
+What Else Can You Teach About Building Websites In 2012?

 Picking the right domain and host.